 When making a payment though PayPal, you’ll be able to use practically any credit card.
 The applicant’s name does not need to match the credit card holder’s name.

 You might be asked to produce a return ticket.
 Even those who do not require a visa to enter Singapore are often asked to produce a return ticket when checking in on a flight.

 A visa is required if you are flying, for example, from Moscow to Singapore and back to Moscow, i.e. you are not departing to the third country but returning to the country where you have arrived from.

 Officially, there is no limit on a number of visa-free transit entries into Singapore.
 However, bear in mind that an officer from the Immigration & Checkpoints Authority may inquire into your frequent short-stay visits.
 Please bear in mind that recently there has been an increase in a number of comments from travellers on various tourist forums and blogs speculating that airlines check-in staff are not always aware of this visa-free transit rule and delay passengers, or even prevent them from boarding the flight bound for Singapore without a visa.
-To be on a safe side and to avoid spoiling your trip, you may choose to apply for a visa to Singapore
+To be on a safe side and to avoid spoiling your trip, you are advised to apply for a visa to Singapore

 In accordance with the ICA, visa-free transit is allowed if you can produce an air ticket to the third country.